Views, News & more

 As a result of this shift in thinking, it is worth examining the environmental implications of moving from on-premises systems to the cloud.
 This includes the numerous benefits, as well as some potential drawbacks and areas in which progress still needs to be made.

-There are several clear environmental benefits of moving to a cloud-based infrastructure, perhaps the most obvious being that increasing numbers of companies moving from individual data centres to a centralised system will massively reduce energy usage.
+There are several clear environmental benefits of moving to a cloud-based infrastructure, perhaps the most obvious being that increasing numbers of companies moving from small on-premise server rooms to a far larger, more power-efficient data centres will massively reduce energy usage.

 Naturally, the large numbers of firms migrating from these cumbersome individual infrastructures to the cloud will have a considerable impact on companies’ energy usage.
 According to a study by Lawrence Berkeley National Laboratory and Northwestern University (funded by Google), transitioning to the cloud could cut the energy usage firms require for their infrastructures down by around 87 per cent.